YourDaddyy/EEGMuse/README.md

      ```
    - This script will:
      - Train the KNN model using hyperparameter tuning.
-     - Output the best accuracy and average performance across different random states.
+     - Output the best accuracy along with an average performance summary across different runs.

-### Visualizing Data
+### Visualizing EEG Data

 1. **Scrolling EEG Data Visualization**:
    - Navigate to the `visualizations` directory: